Nitrogen Narcosis Sedation and Consciousness

 It took me many years to find a cognitive model that suitably described mental functionality in a way that explained the progressive deterioration I had observed on my dives.
 That model was Endel Tulving’s three-component theory on consciousness.

-Tulving describes three levels of consciousness (autonoetic, noetic and anoetic) that were each reliant upon specific memory systems (episodic, semantic and procedural).
+Tulving describes three levels of consciousness (autonoetic, noetic, and anoetic) that were each reliant upon specific memory systems (episodic, semantic, and procedural).

-As the sedative effect of nitrogen narcosis degrades communication with memory centres in the brain, the diver’s level of consciousness deteriorates; they lose profound cognitive abilities and – most importantly – lose the capacity to perceive that cognitive abilities are being lost.
+As the sedative effect of nitrogen narcosis degrades communication with memory centers in the brain, the diver’s level of consciousness deteriorates; they lose profound cognitive abilities and – most importantly – lose the capacity to perceive that cognitive abilities are being lost.

 First Level Impediment – Autonoetic Consciousness and Episodic Memory

 The first cognitive function to be degraded is the AUTONOETIC ability.
-This is essentially one’s metacognition; self-reflection, self-awareness and self-diagnosis.
+This is essentially one’s metacognition; self-reflection, self-awareness, and self-diagnosis.
 It is the ability to perceive oneself and one’s own performance.

-The degradation of autonoetic consciousness stems from an increasing inability to access EPISODIC memory – the personal experiences that a person normally uses to project their thoughts predictively or comparatively forwards and backwards in time (“mental time travel“).
+The degradation of autonoetic consciousness stems from an increasing inability to access EPISODIC memory – the personal experiences that a person normally uses to project their thoughts predictively or comparatively forwards and backward in time (“mental time travel“).

 Autonoetic nitrogen narcosis sedation